 Armin Raznahan, M.D., Ph.D.

-Armin Raznahan, MD, PhD, is Chief of the Section on Developmental Neurogenomics (SDN).
+Armin Raznahan, MD, PhD, is a child and adolescent psychiatrist, and Chief of the Section on Developmental Neurogenomics (SDN).
 His research combines neuroimaging, genomic and bioinformatic techniques to better understand the architecture of human brain development in health, and in neurogenetic disorders that increase risk for psychiatric symptoms.
-Dr. Raznahan has a degree in Medicine and a PhD in Biological Psychiatry from King’s College University London, UK.
-He completed residencies in pediatrics and psychiatry, and a specialist fellowship in child and adolescent psychiatry at the Maudsley Hospital, London, UK.
-Dr. Raznahan trained with Drs.
-Jay Giedd and Judith Rapoport as a postdoc at NIMH, and is an alumnus of the NIH-Lasker Clinical Research Scholars tenure-track program.
+Dr. Raznahan completed his undergraduate and graduate training in London, UK (Medicine and pediatrics at King’s College University/ Hospital; psychiatry and the Maudsley Hospital), and then trained as a postdoctoral fellow with Drs.
+Jay Giedd and Judith Rapoport at the NIMH Intramural Research Program.
+Dr. Raznahan joined the NIH-Lasker Clinical Research Scholars Program in 2015, and became a tenured Senior Investigator at the NIMH IRP in 2020.

 Dr. Raznahan is a member of the UK Royal College of Psychiatrists, the UK Royal College of Pediatrics and Child Health, and the American College of Neuropsychopharmacology (ACNP).
-He currently serves on the Editorial Board of NeuroImage, the ACNP Diversity and Inclusion Task Force, and the AXYS (Association for X- and Y-Chromosome Variations) Clinical & Research Advisory Committee.
-Dr. Raznahan has received the NIMH Director’s Award for Outstanding Mentorship, as well as awards from ACNP (Eva King-Killam Award for Translational Research) and the American Psychopathological Association (Robins-Guze Award).
+He currently serves as an editor for the Journal of the American Academy of Child and Adolescent Psychiatry, NeuroImage, and Aperture.
+Dr. Raznahan also serves on the ACNP Diversity and Inclusion Task Force and the ACNP Membership Committee, the AXYS (Association for X- and Y-Chromosome Variations) Advisory Committee, the Organization for the Study of Sex Differences Council, and the French Autism and Neuro-Developmental Disorders Scientific Advisory Board.
+The Section of Developmental Neurogenomics has been recognized by awards from the NIMH Director (Outstanding Mentorship and Scientific Contributions), ACNP (Eva King-Killam Award for Translational Research) and the American Psychopathological Association (Robins-Guze Award).

 The Section on Developmental Neurogenomics (SDN) is dedicated to better understanding the biology of childhood-onset neuropsychiatric disorders in ways that might ultimately help to improve disease prediction, detection and treatment.
 Together with our collaborators, we work towards this goal in two mutually-informative ways.